Mi'kmaw hieroglyphs: History

 Father Le Clercq, a Catholic missionary on the Gaspé Peninsula in New France from 1675, saw Mi'kmaw children writing "marks" on birchbark and then counting them to help in the memorization of prayers.
 Le Clercq then formed symbols to write prayers and liturgy.
-Mi'kmak also used porcupine quills pressed directly into the bark in the shape of symbols.
+Mi'kmaq also used porcupine quills pressed directly into the bark in the shape of symbols.

 This adapted writing system proved popular among Mi'kmaq.
 They were still using it in the 19th century.
 Since there is no historical or archaeological evidence of these symbols from before the arrival of this missionary, it is unclear how ancient the use of the pre-missionary mnemonic glyphs was.
 The relationship of these symbols to Mi'kmaq petroglyphs, which predated European encounter, is unclear.

 The Kejimkujik National Park and National Historic Site (KNPNHS), petroglyphs of "life-ways of the Mi'kmaw", include written hieroglyphics, human figures, Mi'kmaq houses and lodges, decorations including crosses, sailing vessels, and animals, etched into slate rocks.
 These are attributed to the Mi'kmaq, who have continuously inhabited the area since prehistoric times.
 The petroglyphs date from the late prehistoric period through the nineteenth century.
 A Mi'kmaq healer, Jerry Lonecloud, transcribed some of these petroglyphs in 1912, and donated his copies to the provincial museum.

 Pierre Maillard, Catholic priest, during the winter of 1737–1738 created a system of hieroglyphics to transcribe Mi'kmaq words.
 He used these symbols to write formulas for the principal prayers and the responses of the faithful, in the catechism, so that his followers might learn them more readily.
 There is no direct evidence that Maillard was aware of Le Clercq's work in this same field.
 Maillard left numerous works in the language, which continued in use among the Mi'kmaq into the 20th century.